mhahn2003/bc21/README.md

     - ~~The initial ECS focus on slanderers and politicians, while the new ones focus on muckrakers~~
     - ~~Still need more eco for the newer ecs~~
 - ~~Fix bug where IC.MUCKRAKER is being used for ID and location, and also it sometimes overrides the signal for the muckraker to escape properly~~
+- ~~When wandering has a tendency to move in groups, split them up somehow?~~
+- ~~Improve muckraker spacing from each other, sometimes they just go wayy backwards~~